SebKrantz/collapse/README.md

 The creation of the `collapse` package was inspired by the like-named command in the STATA statistical software, and its main function `collap` can do exactly what `collapse` does in STATA.
 But `collap` it is more than simply a reproduction of STATA's `collapse` for R: The function provides additional flexibility to perform advanced aggregation tasks more user friendly and faster, particularly when working with multi-level (panel) data structures and multi-type data.
 Next to that, the function `qsu` (shorthand for quick summary) provides a way of calculating arbitrary summary statistics for cross-sectional and multi-level (panel) data, and a quick method to obtain within-transformed data.
-More specifically `qsu` provides the functionality of `summary`, `summaryBy` and STATA's `xtsummarize` + `xtsummarize` by groups in one command.
+More specifically `qsu` provides the functionality of `summary`, `summaryBy` and STATA's `xtsummarize` and `xtsummarize` by groups in one command, in addition to some further features.

 ## Installation